coala/coala/docs/Users/Tutorials/Git_Help.rst

 Now you would like to get your commit into the actual master branch.
 Making your changes available to all future users of the project.
 For this, you will have to create a Pull Request.
-To do this, you will have to go on github, on your fork page.
+To do this, you will have to go on GitHub, on your fork page.
 You should change to branch to the one you have worked on and submitted the commit on.
 Now you can create a Pull Request by clicking ``New Pull Request`` button in the pull request tab.